CopyNinja-dev/passifist/README.md

 # Passifist

 Passifist is a password manager built with Deno.
 It uses SHA-512 for hashing and provides a terminal interface for user interaction.
+The generated passwords will not be displayed on the screen, instead they are copied to clipboard.
+This is a terminal alternative for https://password.copyninja.dev website.

 ## Installation